 Teatro Colon

-Over 100 years old, this beautiful theater is ranked one of the top five concert venues in the world for its acoustics.
+Over 100 years old, this beautiful theater is ranked one of the top five concert venues worldwide for its acoustics.
 The horseshoe auditorium is an incredible place to see an opera, orchestra or ballet.
-Although the theater was closed for summer and we were unable to attend a performance, the tour was wonderful and we were lucky enough to hear the house orchestra practicing.
+Although the theater was closed for summer and we could not attend a performance, the tour was wonderful and we were lucky enough to hear the house orchestra practicing.

 Carnival

-A few weeks ago we knew there were Carnival street celebrations at numerous locations around the city.
+A few weeks ago, we learned that there were street carnival celebrations at numerous locations around the city.
 After we ate dinner we followed a stream of people and were lucky enough to happen upon a celebration with three Murgas (bands of marching percussionists and dancers representing different neighborhoods).
 We enjoyed the bright colors, the powerful, rock-your-spine drumming and the energetic, full-body dancing.
 You can’t help but be moved by the music and enthralled by the dancers.

 Dog Walkers